 Author: Rick Kreifeldt

 Rick Kreifeldt is the Executive Director of the eSync Alliance.
-A technology executive with 25 years experience and 27 patents in Connected Cars, networked systems and signal processing.
+A technology executive with 25 years experience and over 30 patents in Connected Cars, networked systems and signal processing.